Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 Leaf Shape and Texture

-The leaves’ shape differentiates the Philodendron Lemon Lime and Neon Pothos.
-The leaves of both plants are heart-shaped, but Philodendrons have thinner and softer leaves while Neon Pothos plants have thicker and larger leaves with waxy surfaces.
+The leaves’ shapes differentiate the Philodendron Lemon Lime and Neon Pothos.
+The leaves of both plants are heart-shaped, but Philodendrons have thinner and softer leaves, while Neon Pothos plants have thicker and larger leaves with waxy surfaces.

 There is also a difference in the petiole connecting it to the leaf’s base.
-The neon leaf is slightly more straightforward than its cousin; the Lemon-lime Philodendron leaf curves dramatically inwards.
+The neon leaf is slightly more straightforward than its cousin; the Lemon-lime Philodendron leaf, which curves dramatically inward.

 Leaf Size